CPaaS: A Business Leader’s Guide

 Learn more about how HomeCredit Group automates its marketing here.

-The result?
-1.5 times increased conversion for qualified candidates, 1.5 times reduced costs to recruit, and a five-fold reduction of costs as a result of automating the recruitment process.
+The result is 1.5x increased conversion for qualified candidates, 1.5x reduced costs to recruit, and a fivefold reduction of costs as a result of automating the recruitment process.

 Read more about the solution for Burger King here.

-Another company that uses CPaaS to facilitate HR processes is Leroy Merlin — a French retailer specializing in selling products for home and garden improvement.
-To enhance their employees’ career development, the company launched an international development program for future leaders called Talent Booster.
+Another company that uses CPaaS to facilitate HR processes is Leroy Merlin, a French retailer specializing in selling products for home and garden improvement.
+To enhance their employees’ career development, the company launched Talent Booster, an international development program for future leaders.

-To streamline communication between the HR team and other employees from around the world, Voximplant created a solution for long distance video interviews to be conducted within established parameters.
+To streamline communication between the HR team and other employees worldwide, Voximplant created a solution for long-distance video interviews to be conducted within established parameters.

 “The video interview service designed by Voximplant fully corresponded with our required functionality.
 It allowed us and our colleagues from other countries to conduct a high quality assessment of skill sets of employees taking part in the program.
 The service was integrated into the recruitment platform, which streamlined the evaluation and decision-making processes.” — Yevgeniya Agafonova, Head of Career and Potentials Development